bloominstituteoftechnology/web-module-challenge-css-layouts/README.md

 - [ ] Add accessability features to your webpage
 - [ ] Design should closely follow the [mobile wireframe](Wireframes/) given for your chosen layout

+### Task 2b: Exit Ticket

+Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/hALhPTQrbZCJtPYhn/F78eZwAGpSS3cR)

+The completion of these questions is mandatory for MVP.
+However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
+This is Lambda School testing itself!
+Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Goals

 Once you finish the minimum viable project, work on any of the following stretch goals: